-Just because you want good software it does not mean that you have to pay a lot of money for it.
-Hove you ever bought a commercial program from £100 to £500 and found you didn't Sha 37 Cardele's use 30 it in the first And who dd you rely en'
+Just because you want good software it does not mean

+that you have to pay a lot of money for it.

+commercial program from £100 to £500 and found you didn't 55 a 37 Cardela's use 30 it in the first place?
+And wh dd you rely en

-Or it was of no benefit to you?
-How long did it take you to choose
+Or it was of no benefit to vou?
+How long did in take you to choose

-We have reliented thousands of programs from al over the world compiled them into e catalogue for security hocking word processing
+We have reflected thousands of programs from al over the world compiled them into e catelegue for security hocking word processing

-The FREEWARE CATALOGUE contoins details on oil the EDEEWARE amailable of topics and thousand of programs
+The FREEWARD CATALOGUE contoins datails on oil the CREEWARE and all of topics and thousand of programs.